open-webui/open-webui/README.md

 - 📚 **Local RAG Integration**: Dive into the future of chat interactions with the groundbreaking Retrieval Augmented Generation (RAG) support.
 This feature seamlessly integrates document interactions into your chat experience.
 You can load documents directly into the chat or add files to your document library, effortlessly accessing them using `#` command in the prompt.
 In its alpha phase, occasional issues may arise as we actively refine and enhance this feature to ensure optimal performance and reliability.

+- 🌐 **Web Browsing Capability**: Seamlessly integrate websites into your chat experience using the `#` command followed by the URL.
+This feature allows you to incorporate web content directly into your conversations, enhancing the richness and depth of your interactions.

 - 📜 **Prompt Preset Support**: Instantly access preset prompts using the `/` command in the chat input.
 Load predefined conversation starters effortlessly and expedite your interactions.
 Effortlessly import prompts through [OllamaHub](https://ollamahub.com/) integration.

 - 👍👎 **RLHF Annotation**: Empower your messages by rating them with thumbs up and thumbs down, facilitating the creation of datasets for Reinforcement Learning from Human Feedback (RLHF).
 Utilize your messages to train or fine-tune models, all while ensuring the confidentiality of locally saved data.